SeanBeagle/kmer-tools/README.md

 A kmer lookup table will be created using an indexed list of alphabetically sorted kmers.

 #### Storage of kmer presence
-Kmers can be represented as a relative frequency `N / (seqLength/k)` or by a boolean (present/absent) value.
+Kmers can be represented as a relative frequency `count / (seqLength/k)` or by a boolean (present/absent) value.
 To keep the storage space of each sequence in a kmer matrix low, only one byte of data will be used per 8-mer which results in a total of ~32KB per sequence.

 ##### ... as Relative Frequency
 Relative frequency will be represented using *printable* ASCII values ranging from **33** to **126** ( ! to ~ ).